DiamondLightSource/eiger-detector/README.md

 The build script and configure/RELEASE definitions are already prepared for building this module on the DLS Controls build servers as a 'tool'.

-Test this on a local machine from a directory level above the eiger-daq dir:
+Test this on a local machine from a directory level above the eiger-detector dir:

-    build_program eiger-daq
+    build_program eiger-detector

 This will run cmake to configure the dependencies and then run `make` and `make install`.
-The output will be installed into the eiger-daq/prefix dir.
+The output will be installed into the eiger-detector/prefix dir.